tonybutzer/et/docs/source/00status.md

 ## Challenges

 1. Pace and Frequency of Change
-	- Python Libraries
+	- Many disparate Python Libraries - also dependency conflicts
 	- Growth in the number of EO Satellites and Sensors
-	- Cloud Services
+	- Explosion of Cloud Service offerings
 	- Growth and change in architectural choices
 2. Reduce the amount of data curation and technology deployment burdens to perform pure Science
 	- Unburden the scientist